Best Mail Order Mattresses of 2024: Reviews and Buyer’s Guide

 Considerations When Buying a Mail Order Mattress

-Since you won’t be able to feel a mattress before buying it online, knowing the type of mattress firmness that works best for you makes shopping easier.
+Since you won’t be able to feel a mattress before buying it online, knowing the type of mattress firmness that works best for you makes shopping for the most comfortable mattress easier.
 This way, you won’t have to buy and return multiple mattresses or get stuck with a mattress that’s wrong for you.

 The mattress firmness scale ranges from 1 to 10, with 1 being the softest option and 10 being the firmest option.
 Most mattresses fall in the middle of this scale, rather than being on either extreme.